Squidgy Guidelines Don’t Serve Patients:

 Show More Spine

 We had a soft launch of our campaign at Preventing Overdiagnosis Conference in September 2016.
 Thank you to all those who've provided feedback on our website and campaign.
-We have listened and are updating our site and hoping to launch ShowMoreSpine 2.0 by February - stay tuned!
+We have listened and are updating our site and hoping to launch ShowMoreSpine 2.0 by end of February - stay tuned!

 Vertebral Fractures – A Prime Example of Disease Mongering

 We’re kicking off our #ShowMoreSpine campaign with Vertebral Fractures which we think is a perfectly “mongered” disease definition threatening tens of thousands of women with a label that will leave them more medicalized and medicated but not any healthier.
 Like other conditions considered “Pre-diseases” such as pre-diabetes or pre-hypertension, vertebral fractures has the unfortunate side effect of labelling many perfectly healthy people as being sick.

 You would think that a fracture is a fracture, right?

 Current definitions of vertebral fracture are so vague that depending on the criteria used, either 3% or 90% of the same group of people get the disease label.

 A disease label would obviously be justified and helpful if we had an effective treatment for the disease.
 However, the proof that drugs prevent fractures is weak, at best.
 Nevertheless, our experts and their guidelines emphasize vague x-rays changes, and thus justify putting patients on a new drug.

 Sign the #ShowMoreSpine Manifesto if ...